HOW TO BE SAFE ON INTERNET ! ONLINE SAFETY TIPS

-- Don’t use easily guessable password.
-It’s not safe to choose birthday of those close to you or yourself.
+- Don’t use the easily guessable password.
+It’s not safe to choose the birthday of those close to you or yourself.

 - The longer your password the harder it will be to guess.

-- Never use same password for different account.
+- Never use the same password for a different account.

-- Make habit to change your password every few months.
+- Make a habit to change your password every few months.

 Use two-factor authentication whenever possible.

-Two factor authentication is two step verification, which is an extra layer of security known as multi factor authentication.
+Two-factor authentication is two-step verification, which is an extra layer of security known as multi-factor authentication.
 It is also known as 2FA or TFA (as an acronym).
-Two-factor authentication adds second level of authentication to an account when logging into a website.
-When you have to enter only your user name and one password, that’s considered as a single- factor authentication.
+Two-factor authentication adds the second level of authentication to an account when logging into a website.
+When you have to enter only your username and one password, that’s considered as a single- factor authentication.
 2FA requires the user to have two out of three types of credentials before being able to access an account

 - Something you know, such as identification number (PIN), password or a pattern